In Sumo Logic, you must use an access key to:

 When Sumo accepts a request, the response includes the ORIGIN header in an Access-Control-Allow-Origin header.

-Edit, deactivate, or delete an access key on Preferences page
+Edit, deactivate, or delete an access key

 You can use the Preferences page to edit, activate, deactivate, and delete your access keys.

 When you mouse over an access key on the Preferences page, several controls appear.